Enabling programs and bridging studies

 Tertiary Preparation Program (UQ College)

 The Tertiary Preparation Program (TPP) gives you the academic skills and knowledge for successful tertiary study.
-TPP is a 28-week program with no tuition fees, and studied at St Lucia.
-You can start in January, May or September, and study full-time or part-time.
-The full program has two core subjects, Academic English for University Studies and one of Pre-University Mathematics A or Pre-University Mathematics B, and three electives to help meet prerequisites.
+The TPP is a 32-week program with no tuition fees, and studied at St Lucia.
+You can start in February or October.
+The full program has two core subjects, Academic English and one of General Mathematics or Mathematics Methods, and three electives to help meet prerequisites.
 Apply direct to UQ College.

 UNE Pathways Enabling Course